 The U.S. Team is selected by a competitive flyoff process that is open to all NAR members.
 New participants are warmly welcomed!
 This website is designed to provide all the information on designs and construction techniques needed to enable new participants to be competitive.

-Two teams of three persons are selected for each of the eight events of a WSMC.
+Two teams of three persons (four if at least one is female) are selected for each of the eight events of a WSMC.
 The Junior team is for fliers who will not have reached their 19th birthday by the end of the calendar year of the WSMC.
 The Senior team is for fliers older than this.

 Participants must register specifically for the flyoffs and must also register as NARAM participants as well, either as weekend “sport fliers” or as all-week competitors.
 The flyoff is held at NARAM on the opening weekend prior to NARAM’s first day of competition, in odd-numbered years.